wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 }, 10, 2 );
 ```

-If you want to show a custom error message, simply return a string for the filter, like this:
+If you want to show a custom error message, return a string for the filter, like this:

 ```php